NotArtyh/minecraft-server-beta-1.7.3/README.md

-# Minecraft b1.7.3 server docker image
+# Minecraft b1.7.3 server docker

 A docker image for running a **Minecraft beta 1.7.3 server**